jdegand/crud-app-local-store/README.md

 ## Thoughts

-- There are no actions in a component store implemenation.
+- There are no actions in a component store implementation.
 - It is not worth adding Angular Material for a spinner.
 All you need is a simple component and a simple css animation.
 - You can get a loading spinner from [loading.io](https://loading.io/css/).
 - OnPush works by comparing references of the inputs of the component.
 If you do not provide a reference to a new object and instead mutate an existing one, the OnPush change detector will not get triggered.
 To keep your ui in sync with state, you need to create new objects.